devonapple/Technical-Writing-Portfolio/docs/Sample_style_guide.md

 ## What does the documentation work look like

+You need to interact with several different systems to support the documentation push.

 ### APIs and repositories

 Developers create application program interfaces (APIs) that support operations.
 The technical writing team uses the company's development environment to locate and update the needed documentation.

-API documentation is organized as follows:
+The API documentation is organized as follows:

 *Table redacted*

 ### Object library

 A critical element of the documentation is producing a user guide that contains a complete inventory of all of the parameters used by that API.
 The team reframes existing parameter information into a more easily consumable and searchable developer resource.
 To make that work easier and ensure consistency, we transcribe the parameter tables for the JSON objects and enumerators into a Markdown file that we can easily paste into the user guide.
 Each object needs a unique filename.
 The filename matches the original JSON file unless that name is already taken by another resource.
-A JSON file can have several nested elements: we need to break these down into their own parameter tables and link them together in the user guide.
+When a JSON file has one or more nested elements, we need to break these down into their own parameter tables and link them together in the user guide.

 *Additional content redacted*

+<a name="markdown-endpoint-template"></a>